carolynvs/cfp/cfp/2019-kubecon-us-cnab-use-cases.md

 What are Cloud Native Application Bundles and when would you use them?

 ## Description (900)
-Cloud Native Application Bundles (CNAB) is designed to solve some sticky problems that we all have been quietly solving in the cloud native sphere, mostly with hope and bash.
+Cloud Native Application Bundles (CNAB) are designed to solve some sticky problems that we all have been quietly solving in the cloud native sphere, mostly with hope and bash.